 Build a Dutch Tool Chest

-We're very happy to have Megan Fitzpatrick, publisher and editor for Rude Mechanical Press, returning this year to teach you how to build the Dutch Tool Chest.
+We're very happy to have Megan Fitzpatrick, publisher and editor for Rude Mechanicals Press, returning this year to teach you how to build the Dutch Tool Chest.
 Megan, an avid hand-tool woodworker for more than a decade, has taught numerous hand tool woodworking classes throughout the U.S as well as closer to home at the Lost Art Press Shop.

 The Dutch Tool Chest - one of its values is in its portability, sporting a slanted lid that fits in the back of your car or shares your seat on the bus.
 It's fairly quick to build and Megan will show you how to add breadboard ends and hand-tool-cut fingernail moulding to protect the lid edges so that your tool chest looks great and stands the test of time.

-I’m a fan of a full-sized tool English chest – but they aren’t easily portable.
+I’m a fan of a full-sized English tool chest, but traveling with one isn’t easy.
 So on the road (if I’m driving to a jobsite) I use a smaller, and more portable Dutch Tool Chest (like the one that appeared years ago in Jim Tolpin’s “The Toolbox Book”) for ferrying my tools hither and yon.
 Bonus: The slanted lid tucks nicely into most hatchbacks!